Mello stole it in 2011 and crashed into Briggs, killing him.

 Judge Marben granted O'Brien Lindbo 14 days to file an affidavit regarding the existence of a policy and procedure manual for police officers in effect at the time of the crash.
 In response, Iverson stated the two sides would be back in court for a motion for a summary judgment if O'Brien Lindbo was permitted additional time for discovery, saying a policy would be public data and the Chief of Police said a policy did not exist.

-Page 2 of 2 - At this time, the lawsuit remains in place, awaiting a potential affidavit from Briggs' attorney, which would require another court appearance, or until both sides can reach an agreement.
+At this time, the lawsuit remains in place, awaiting a potential affidavit from Briggs' attorney, which would require another court appearance, or until both sides can reach an agreement.